 The most common moisture protection system used with precast concrete wall systems is a barrier system incorporating a durable joint seal.
 Where the Litecrete panels are to be left in their natural concrete (raw) state, we recommend the application of a clear matt finish sealer to the external surface after installation.
-EG: Markham's Aquron 2000 or STO NZ's "STO PUR" which complies with CCANZ CP 01:2014 - Code of Practice for Weathertight Concrete and Concrete Masonry Construction.
-Such sealers will allow seasonal precipitation to wash the panels down and help to prevent a build-up of grime on the surface.
-Because the air-entrainer incorporated into the Litecrete mix removes any air pockets, which are prevalent in all concrete mixes, the use of proprietary water excluding agents -- such as Xypex -- do not add any benefit and increase the density of the concrete, thus compromising the insulation value.
+EG: Markham's Aquron 2000, which complies with CCANZ CP 01:2014 - Code of Practice for Weathertight Concrete and Concrete Masonry Construction.
+Such sealers will allow seasonal precipitation to wash the panels down